-One could convincingly argue that the MacBook Air caused Intel and rival laptop makers to create the Ultrabook category of laptops, which were premium devices that put power, style and a thin, lightweight form factor above all else.
+One could realistically argue that the MacBook Air spurred Intel and rival laptop makers to create the Ultrabook category of laptops, which were premium devices that put power, style and a thin, lightweight form factor above all else.

 As we noted in our initial hands-on review of the new MacBook Air, the new laptop has the same width and depth as the 13-inch MacBook Pro, while being a bit thinner and lighter.

-Thankfully, the reduced size and weight of the MacBook Air doesn’t mean there’s a cut to features.
-You still get a 13.3-inch display (more on that in a sec), and we’ve already mentioned that it comes with faster hardware, including an 8th-generation fanless dual-core processor as well as 8GB of RAM, which can be upped to 16GB.
+Thankfully, the reduced size and weight of the MacBook Air doesn’t mean there’s a deficit in features.
+You still get a 13.3-inch display (more on that in a sec), and we’ve already mentioned that it’s equipped with faster hardware, including an 8th-generation fanless dual-core processor as well as 8GB of RAM, which can be upped to 16GB.

 Port-wise, you get two USB-C (Thunderbolt 3) ports along the left-hand side of the MacBook Air.
 You can use either one for charging, and we’re glad that Apple continues to use the USB-C format as a charging port, rather than its proprietary MagSafe port, which makes the Air a far more user-friendly and flexible device.

-One drawback we were initially concerned with was the fact that both USB-C ports are along one side, and quite close together too, since this means that, when the MacBook Air is charging, the second USB-C port might be a bit too close to plug things in unless you have an adapter.
+One drawback we were initially concerned with was the fact that both USB-C ports are all located on one side, and quite close together too, since this means that, when the MacBook Air is charging, the second USB-C port might be a bit too close to plug things in unless you have an adapter or dongle.

-The good news is, for most people this won’t be too much of a problem, and we’re glad to see Apple move over to USB-C for the latest MacBook Air.
-It helps keep the body of the MacBook Air slim, while also future-proofed by making it compatible with new and upcoming USB-C peripherals.
+The good news is, for most people this won’t be too much of an issue, and we’re glad to see Apple moving over to USB-C for the latest MacBook Air.
+It helps keep the body of the MacBook Air slim, while also future-proof by making it compatible with new and upcoming USB-C peripherals.

-Although, if you rely on legacy USB peripherals, then you’re going to need a dongle or dock for them to work with the Apple MacBook Air (2018).
-Admittedly, that’s annoying.
-However, you’ll likely find that you’ll soon need to do this with most modern laptops, especially premium thin-and-light Ultrabooks.
+Although, if you rely on legacy USB peripherals, then you’re going to need a dongle or dock for them to function with the Apple MacBook Air 2018.
+Admittedly, that’s a pain.
+However, you’ll likely find that this trend extends to most modern laptops, especially premium thin-and-light Ultrabooks.
 So investing in a hub or dock now might be wise.

 One thing’s for sure: the two USB-C ports are certainly a step up from the single USB-A port of previous MacBook Airs.
 The only other port is a 3.5mm headphone jack – an increasingly rare sight on Apple products – on the right-hand side.

-The Apple MacBook Air utilizes an overhauled keyboard that features Apple’s third-generation butterfly mechanism, which Apple claims to have four times more key stability than standard laptop keyboards, while offering greater comfort and responsiveness.
+The Apple MacBook Air now utilizes the improved keyboard that the MacBook Pro 2019 has, and Apple claims that this iteration has four times more key stability than standard laptop keyboards, while offering greater comfort and responsiveness.

 The MacBook Air (2018) also has Touch ID built in, letting you to log into the laptop securely with your fingerprint.
 It’s a nifty, time-saving feature, and genuinely makes logging into the MacBook Air quick and effortless.
 As with other Mac devices that have Touch ID, the feature works beautifully, detecting fingerprints and logging us in without any issues.

-While Touch ID is here, the Touch Bar – the MacBook Pro’s slim additional display that sits in replace of the function keys, offering contextual shortcuts for the apps you’re currently using – isn’t.
+While Touch ID is here, the Touch Bar – the MacBook Pro’s slim additional display that replaced the function keys’ locations, offering contextual shortcuts for the apps you’re currently using – isn’t.
 This feature likely won’t be sorely missed, however, as the function keys along the top are more than enough for offering quick access to different tools.

-The chassis surrounding it has shrunk, but the Force Touch trackpad has actually grown, now 20% larger than the standard trackpad on previous MacBook Airs.
-It gives users more room for gestures and to move the cursor around – you won't want to go back to a smaller trackpad once you try this one.
+The chassis surrounding it has shrunk, but the Force Touch trackpad is actually bigger, now 20% larger than the standard trackpad on previous MacBook Airs.
+It gives users more room for gestures and to move the cursor around – you won't want to go back to a smaller trackpad once you try this one out.
 Also, unlike on older MacBook Airs, the trackpad is now flush with the body, and requires only gentle presses to register as clicks.
 It’s a much more comfortable – not to mention, quieter – experience.